-The FASNY Museum of Firefighting is a separate 501 C3 not for profit corporation who owns all of the Museum’s artifacts and contents and manages the daily operations of the Museum, however the building is owned and operated by FASNY in a tenant landlord relationship.
+There are also many other buildings on the Home campus FASNY is responsible for.
+The FASNY Museum of Firefighting is a separate 501(c)3 not for profit corporation that owns all of the Museum’s artifacts and contents and manages the daily operations of the Museum, however the building is owned and operated by FASNY in a tenant-landlord relationship.

 In addition, there are numerous other buildings, garages, generators, equipment, and other structures not to mention the two cemeteries and three ball fields maintained by the Association and utilized under FASNY’s Real Property Usage policies established by the Board of Directors and carried through by staff.
 These fields are used for the annual firefighters softball tournament and other not for profits, such as the Hudson Little League, as a community service, and most importantly, for the benefit and enjoyment of the members of the Home.

-Then: Since the reorganization of FASNY in the early 2000s and changing our corporate structure, a complete and necessary migration has occurred in the area of real property governance and management, not to mention additions to that property.
-Many regulatory changes that have taken place not only at the FASNY Firemen’s Home but to FASNY as a whole in the 501 C3 not for profit world have led FASNY to understand that the preservation of all assets of the corporation are one of the primary fiduciary duties the Board of Directors are bound by in governing the Association and preserving FASNY’s future.
+Since the reorganization of FASNY in the early 2000s and changing of our corporate structure, a complete and necessary migration has occurred in the area of real property governance and management, not to mention additions to that property.
+Many regulatory changes that have taken place not only at the FASNY Firemen’s Home but to FASNY as a whole in the 501(c)3 not for profit world have led FASNY to understand that the preservation of all assets of the corporation are one of the primary fiduciary duties the Board of Directors are bound by in governing the Association and preserving FASNY’s future.
 This process FASNY has migrated through at times has been very tough educationally and sometimes difficult for some to accept and grasp.

-Now: Through a thorough review of various governance reports, studies, regulatory requirements, not for profit laws and FASNY’s article of incorporation and charter, the organization as a whole has been educated on the importance of the duty of care, duty of obedience and duty of loyalty the FASNY Board of Directors is responsible for on behalf of all of the Association’s members and the general public in oversight of ALL of the Association’s property.
+Through a thorough review of various governance reports, studies, regulatory requirements, not for profit laws and FASNY’s article of incorporation and charter, the organization as a whole has been educated on the importance of the duty of care, duty of obedience and duty of loyalty the FASNY Board of Directors is responsible for on behalf of all of the Association’s members and the general public in oversight of all of the Association’s property.

 The Board of Directors is the governing body of FASNY.
-The FASNY By-Laws state that “The management of the Firemen’s Home shall be vested in the President of the Board of Directors and a Board of Trustees subject to oversight by the Membership and the Board of Directors.”
+The FASNY bylaws state that “The management of the Firemen’s Home shall be vested in the President of the Board of Directors and a Board of Trustees subject to oversight by the Membership and the Board of Directors.”
 The FASNY Firemen’s Home Administrator fits into this equation by reporting to the Board of Trustees who then reports to the Board of Directors.

 The two most crucial responsibilities of the Administrator at the Home is to make sure all the New York State Department of Health rules and regulations are followed and enforced and to provide safety for all members, staff and visitors.
 Every administrator of a nursing home is responsible for all aspects of the nursing home regardless of who is in charge of that department or who owns the company.